 - Double-wall corrugated cardboard

-- Mandatory independent insurance >€200 (see dedicated section)
+- Mandatory independent insurance >€200 (see dedicated section below)

 Vinted Package Issues: Loss, Theft, and Damage – Common Scenarios